 This course prepares students for a career in professional photography by analyzing the state of the business and requiring students to develop a sound business plan suited to their area of interest.
-Topics include presenting and targeting a portfolio to specific markets, pros and cons of evershifting social media marketing tools, analysis of current market and pricing trends, contests, solo and group shows, working with photo editors, and strategies for setting and exceeding expectations with clients.
+Topics include presenting and targeting a portfolio to specific markets, pros and cons of ever-shifting social media marketing tools, analysis of current market and pricing trends, contests, solo and group shows, working with photo editors, and setting and strategies for exceeding expectations with clients.
 Students will leave this class with a written business plan; printed business cards with a personal logo; a social media and marketing strategy; promotional image mailers; and a tightly edited, complete live web site on a custom URL.
-Student will have researched and contacted a list of potential clients, have work shown their and attended informational interviews with at least three of them, and reviewed the meetings in class.
+Student will have researched and contacted a list of potential clients, have shown their work and attended informational interviews with at least three of them, and reviewed the meetings in class.